BankNatchapol/QOSF-10-All-Tasks/task_4/README.md

 ## Report

 1. **Original Circuit**
    The original circuit has a depth of 137.
-To reduce the circuit depth while maintaining high fidelity, a quantum autoencoder technique was applied, resulting in an optimized AE circuit with a depth of 39 and fidelity of 0.9999 to the original state.
+To reduce the circuit depth while maintaining high fidelity, a quantum autoencoder technique was applied, resulting in an optimized circuit with a depth of 39 and fidelity of 0.9999 to the original state.
     <br>
     <img src="plots/original_circuit.png" alt="drawing" width="400"/>
     <br>